Sonic Soldier Borgman: Release

 In 2004, both the Lover's Rain and the Last Battle movies were released on DVD in the U.S. by ADV (now Section23).

 Other media

-In 1988, a video game was produced based on the series for the Sega Master System.
+In 1988, a video game was produced based on the series for the Master System.
 This game was only released as a tie-in for the Japanese market, and for the US and European territories it was marketed as Cyborg Hunter, with references to Borgman removed.